essingen123/AI_elastic_system_resilience_priming/README.md

 To set up the project and generate the knowledge monolith:

-1.  **Clone this repository:**
+1.  **Clone this repository (or use these generated files):**
+    If you are setting this up from an empty directory after running the PHP generator script, you can skip the clone.
+If you are cloning an existing repo that contains these files:
     ```bash
     git clone https://github.com/essingen123/AI_elastic_system_resilience_priming.git
     cd AI_elastic_system_resilience_priming
     ```
-    *(If you used a generation script like the one that created these files, you can skip the clone and `cd` steps and start from step 2 in your current directory).*

 2.  **Install Required Python Libraries:**
     Ensure you have Python installed (3.6+ recommended).
 Open your terminal and run: